-Dry weather screening was scheduled for the Fall of 2018 but the unseasonably high precipitation, and resulting high groundwater conditions, precluded dry weather screening.
-It was anticipated that dry weather screening would be conducted in 2019.
+2017 through 2019 - Junction manhole dry weather screening and sampling was scheduled for the Fall but the unseasonably high precipitation, and resulting high groundwater conditions, precluded dry weather screening.

+2020 - No junction manhole dry weather screening and sampling was conducted.